 16.842 Fundamentals of Systems Engineering

-General introduction to systems engineering using the classical V-model.
-Topics include stakeholder analysis, requirements definition, system architecture and concept generation, trade-space exploration and concept selection, human factors, design definition and optimization, system integration and interface management, system safety, verification and validation, and commissioning and operations.
+General introduction to systems engineering for aerospace and more general electro-mechanical-cyber systems.
+Built on the V-model as well as an agile approach.
+Topics include stakeholder analysis, requirements definition, system architecture and concept generation, trade-space exploration and concept selection, design definition and optimization, system integration and interface management, system safety, verification and validation, and commissioning and operations.
 Discusses the trade-offs between performance, life-cycle cost and system operability.
 Readings based on systems engineering standards.
-Individual homework assignments apply concepts from class and contain both aeronautical and astronautical applications.
+Individual homework assignments apply concepts from class.
 Prepares students for the systems field exam in the Department of Aeronautics and Astronautics.

 This class has no prerequisites.